Meeting PointCoeur d'Alene, Idaho

 ROW Adventures provides all necessary gear for the trip.
 If you have your own gear and would like to bring it just let us know.
 Your guide will meet you at the river!

 Fishing licenses are not included and can be purchased online at the Idaho Fish and Game website.

 All fishing is catch and release.

-Our trips meet at the river - which is approximately 45-50 minutes east of downtown Coeur d'Alene.
+Our trips meet at the river in Kingston, Idaho at the 76 Gas Station - which is approximately 45-50 minutes east of downtown Coeur d'Alene.
 Your guide will contact you a few days prior to your trip to confirm the exact meeting place and time.

 Do I need a fishing license?